jiaming-jiang/jiaming-jiang.github.io/stuckoverflow.md

 ## How do tags evolve and die?

-The first analyses revolve around observing the trajectories of tags.
+<div style="text-align: justify"> The first analyses revolve around observing the trajectories of tags.
 The statistics from OBERLO shows that there are 500 hours of videos uploaded to YouTube.
 Every.
 Single.
 Minute.
 This indirectly indicates that there might be thousands of tags and its varieties being used.
-We first look at the trajectories of these tags.
+We first look at the trajectories of these tags. </div>

 Show three cases of popularity:
 (1) tags that gain periodic popularity,